Durham Connects Job Description: Home Visiting Nurse

 A Durham Connects home visiting nurse provides universal home visiting to families with newborns in Durham County.
 The goal is to support and assess family needs in 12 domains of physical and psychosocial well being and facilitate referrals and connections to community agencies to support families in these areas.
-The nurse will work in a team environment of clinical and non-clinical staff in order to recruit, visit, and support families in the community using the evidence-based Durham Connects home visiting protocol.
+The nurse will work in a team environment of clinical and non-clinical staff in order to engage, visit, and support families in the community using the evidence-based Durham Connects home visiting protocol.
 Ability to communicate effectively with others is essential.
-Experience in maternal/child health, home visiting, lactation education desired, and fluency in Spanish required.
+Experience in maternal/child health, home visiting, lactation education, and fluency in Spanish desired.

 Essential Job Functions: